Rapid-Fullstack-Development/photosphere-100k-demo/README.md

 # Photosphere 100k demo

+UPDATE: The latest version of of the Photosphere 100k demo is deployed from the core Photosphere monorepo: https://github.com/ashleydavis/photosphere

 An experimental fork of Photosphere that removes the database and stores metadata in S3.

 See 100,000 photos in the live demo: [https://photosphere-100k.codecapers.com.au](https://photosphere-100k.codecapers.com.au/)